Charles Philippe Leblond: Other studies

 Other classics include: identification of how skeletal bones grow through osteoblast deposition and osteoclast remodeling, early discovery of the biogenesis and metabolism of thyroxine and detection of triiodothyronine, early prediction of DNA semiconservative replication published days after the Watson and Crick Nature article, the discovery of axonal transport, the Warshawsky et al. finding that nascent proteins are processed from the rough endoplasmic reticulum through the Golgi apparatus into pancreatic zymogen granules (made in hot competition with the Palade lab at Rockefeller University), the first realization that the Golgi apparatus is the site of terminal glycosylation, the discovery of the cell coat, the cellular biogenesis of collagen, and new insights into the ultrastructure of basement membrane.

+Service

+He served as the 39th president of the American Association of Anatomists from 1962 to 1963.

 "Retirement" and later days

 At 65, instead of retiring, Leblond continued his research with an NIH Fogarty Scholarship at the National Institute of Dental Research, where he learned about immunohistochemistry.
 This launched a twenty-year molecular exploration culminating in the concept of the basement membrane as an integrated polymer, rather than as layers of separated macromolecules initially favored by others.

 Leblond continued to attend all weekly departmental seminars well into his 90s and continued to publish in peer-reviewed journals into the new millennium.
 He learned to use a computer at age 90, starting a presentation at an international conference back in 2004, by noting: "A month ago, I thought PowerPoint was a tool for sharpening pencils."

 His total contributions resulted in the publication of 430 scientific papers, many of them still frequently cited.
 In late September 2006, he published his final article—about detecting the MMP9 cysteine activation switch for the first time in remodeling cartilage.

 Leblond was preceded in death by his wife of 64 years, Gertrude Sternschuss, who died in 2000.
 After Gertrude died, Leblond married a childhood friend, Odette Lengrand, in 2001; they were both 91.
 Odette died in 2004.